oktadev/okta-blog/_source/_posts/2023-10-12-okta-documentation-chatbot.md

 – Image source: <cite>[Okta Developer GitHub](https://raw.githubusercontent.com/oktadev/.github/main/images/okta-dev-header.png)</cite>

 ## Evolution of Oktanaut, a Python Chatbot
 I developed two versions of Oktanaut.
 The first version was a specific approach, offering greater precision rather than general knowledge.
-It built this chatbot using LlamaIndex and trained it on the Okta Developer Documentation.
-While this version generated more accurate responses due to its focused training, it could not handle diverse questions.
+I built the prototype chatbot using LlamaIndex and trained it on the Okta Developer Documentation.
+While this version generated accurate responses due to its focused training, it could not handle diverse questions.

 The second version, a versatile approach, utilized the capabilities of the [OpenAI GPT-3.5 API](https://chat.openai.com/auth/login); it generated responses based on a broader sample of user inquiries.
 This version handled various questions, providing a dynamic, self-learning, and interactive experience.